Jessica Cooper Lewis

-Jessica Cooper Lewis (born April 3, 1993) is a Bermudian Paralympic athlete who competes in mainly 400 metres and 800 metres events.
+Jessica Cooper Lewis (born 3 April 1993) is a Bermudian Paralympic athlete who competes in mainly 400 metres and 800 metres events.
 She qualified for the 2020 Summer Paralympics, in Women's 100 m T53.

-She has competed in three Parapan American Games in which she has won four medals and two Paralympic Games where she was the first ever Paralympic athlete from Bermuda to compete in the Games when she made her debut appearance in 2012 Summer Paralympics.
+She has competed in three Parapan American Games in which she has won four medals and four Paralympic Games where she was the first ever Paralympic athlete from Bermuda to compete in the Games when she made her debut appearance in 2012 Summer Paralympics.
 She competed at the 2015 IPC Athletics World Championships in Doha, winning the bronze medal in the T53 100m.

+At the 2026 Commonwealth Games in Glasgow, as Bermuda's first Paralympic athlete at the Games, she won bronze in the 400m T53/T54 combined event.